Hot Thai Kitchen

 • ×

 This simple marinade is the only steak marinade you need.
 Bold claim, I know, but once you try it you'll understand why (and hopefully agree!).
 Even though it is a classic Thai beef marinade for the grill, the flavour is not distinctly Asian.
-It's just really fantastic, bold flavours that would pair well with any meal, and any side dish; Thai or not.
+It's just really fantastic, umami flavours that would pair well with any meal, and any side dish, Thai or not.

-The main stars of this marinade are oyster sauce and soy sauce, with just a touch of sweetness added in.
+The main stars of this marinade are oyster sauce and soy sauce, with just a touch of sweetness added.
 This combo creates intensely umami flavours that compliment the beef perfectly - and the little bit of sugar is the secret to balancing the salt and giving you those smokey-flavoured grill marks.
-These sauces are Asian, but they have relatively neutral flavours that won't make you go, "woah, SO Asian."
-So they will not clash with say, mashed potatoes.
+These sauces are Asian, but they have relatively neutral flavours, so the steak will not clash with say, mashed potatoes, or whatever sides you decide to serve it with.

 This is also endlessly customizable, so that if you do want it to have a distinct flavour of any particular herbs or spices, you can totally add them to this base marinade.
 So use what's given as the base ratio, then get creative from there!